 If you manually format each individual heading using the guidelines presented in the preceding, you'll find you're doing quite a lot of repetitive work.
 The styles provided by Microsoft Word, OpenOffice Writer, and other software save you this work.
 You simply select Heading 1, Heading 2, Hading 3, and so on.
 You'll notice the format and style are different from what is presented here.
 However, you can design your own styles for headings.
 See Customizing Styles for Headings.

 If you want to use your own style and format of headings, contact your instructor.
 Together, you two may be able to work out alternate heading specifications.

 If you design your own style of headings, remember that the fundamental principle of heading design has to do with decreasing noticeability of headings, the lower the heading level.
 In any heading style, you'll notice the top-level heading (called first-level here) is the largest, darkest, boldest, most highly visible heading on the page.
-The tools you can use to achieve this greater or lesser degree of visibility include bold, italics, type size, different fonts, relationship to surrounding text, graphics elements attached to headings, and so on.
+The tools you can use to achieve this greater or lesser degree of visibility include bold, italics, capitalization, type size, different fonts, relationship to surrounding text, graphics elements attached to headings, and so on.

 When you design your own heading style, be careful about going overboard with fancy typographical elements.
 Also, continue to use the guidelines presented in this chapter; they apply to practically any design.
 And finally, use your heading design consistently throughout your document.